laravel-liberu/documentation/docs/guide/under-the-hood.md

 in the end we designed it stateful since session is stored in the DB or in files, depending on your chosen setup.

 ## Session management
-Since Enso is built on top of a Laravel back-end, we are using the provided session management
+Since Liberu is built on top of a Laravel back-end, we are using the provided session management

 ## Security
 Laravel is using HttpOnly cookies and an additional CSRF token.
 This provides protection against both XSS and CSRF attacks